Be a More Inspirational Speaker-7 Fantastic Tips from Top Motivational Speakers

 Anthony Robbins: Story, Three-Point Talk, and the Rest of the Story

 Anthony Robbins has been one of the most successful motivational speakers for the last 25 years.
 He has two fantastic strengths.
 First, he is a no-nonsense, high energy speaker.
 Secondly, and more importantly, though, he is an exceptional marketer.
-On a personal note, Robbins isn’t one of my favorite speakers because he is apt to use fowl language, and he has a propensity to be offensive.
+On a personal note, Robbins isn’t one of my favorite speakers because he is apt to use foul language, and he has a propensity to be offensive.
 When you watch him speak, though, you can easily see why he is still one of the most popular and most highly paid motivational speakers of all time.
 His technique is very similar to what we teach in our Fearless Presentations ® classes.

 He often starts a segment of his speeches with an emotional story.
 Most often, these starting stories are self-deprecating or show a struggle that he experienced personally.
-Next, he inserts a simple three point talk.
+Next, he inserts a simple three-point talk.
 Robbins will often identify three (or four, or maybe five) life lessons that he learned from that experience.
 He elaborates on each point by using additional examples or stories or some other valid type of evidence.
 Finally, he tells the end of the story.
 (I gave details about how to do this in my post about How to End Your Presentation with a Bang.)
-Most often, this ending story will be a single example of something that he did based on learning lessons from the first challenge.
+Most often, this ending story will be a single example of something that he did base on learning lessons from the first challenge.
 It is simple and easy to duplicate.

 An example of this is when he spoke at DreamForce in 2017.
 The group was trying to raise enough money to feed one million families.
 Anthony Robbins started his speech talking about how a kind person donated a holiday meal to his family when he was just a little kid.
 He also explained how his father reacted to the gift in a hostile way.
-His father saw the gift as charity, and the donation just reinforced his feeling of failure to provide for his family.
+His father saw the gift as a charity, and the donation just reinforced his feeling of failure to provide for his family.
 He uses this experience to show how our mindset affects our reality.
 He gives a few simple lessons that we can use in our own lives.
 Then, he finishes that segment of the speech with a story about how when he was 17, he decided to feed a needy family himself.
-He tells the story in a very emotional way, and shows how although the activities were similar, the mindset of all of the participants made the second example powerfully positive to both he and the family.
+He tells the story in a very emotional way and shows how although the activities were similar, the mindset of all of the participants made the second example powerfully positive to both he and the family.
 (If you get a chance, watch the first 15 minutes of the video above.
 You will see why he is such a successful speaker.)

-Sir Ken Robinson: Humor and Funny Anecdotes Make Him the Most Watched Ted Talk of All Time
+Sir Ken Robinson: Humor and Funny Anecdotes Make Him the Most-Watched Ted Talk of All Time

 Ken Robinson did a Ted Talk in 2006 that has now been viewed over 54 Million times!
 His technique is to start with a catchy (and a little controversial) title.
 Then, he spends the first four minutes getting the audience to laugh.
 Interestingly, unlike most Ted Talks, he doesn’t cover a lot of details.
 In fact, his talk is similar to the original Earl Nightingale talks covering just a single concept.
 However, unlike Nightingale, Robinson replaces the data and expert quotes with stories and anecdotes.
 The audience loves it!